This mental model is a reminder that you will tend to mistake 'easy' or 'there' with 'true.'

 If you only watch medical adverts, you might be inclined to think that you’re sick.
 Whether you are critical of it or not, be aware that the media and images you consume impacts on your memory and impressions.
 Consider what you’re putting into your mind as a result.

 Avoid quick judgements for important decisions.
-Rather than relying on unreliable impressions which will be influenced by the availability heuristic, pause, reflect and use systematic research and data analysis to inform your choice.
+Rather than relying on unreliable impressions through the Availability Heuristic, ensure that you pause, reflect and use systematic research and data analysis to inform your choice.

 A study of experts versus novices indicated that ease of recall and associated availability heuristic was a greater issue for novices.
 That said, studies of doctors and other professionals have also demonstrated that expertise does not provide total protection against such bias.